High Quality Links purple

 What Are Black and Gray-Hat Techniques?

-Black-Hat Links: These techniques, such as using PBNs or leaving spam comments, blatantly break Google's rules.
-They might give you a quick boost, but they can also lead to severe penalties that tank your rankings.
+• Black-hat links: These techniques, such as using private blog networks (PBNs) or leaving spam comments, blatantly break Google's rules.
+They might give you a quick boost but can also lead to severe penalties that tank your search engine rankings.

-Grey-Hat Links: These are not outright forbidden by Google, but they can be seen as manipulative.
-One example is links pointing to your site from guest posts—while it’s not as risky as black-hat techniques, it can still carry some danger if overused or you build links with low-quality sites.
+• Grey-hat links: These are not outright forbidden by Google but can be seen as manipulative.
+One example is links pointing to your site from guest posts.
+While it’s not as risky as black-hat techniques, it can still carry some danger if overused or if you build backlinks with low-quality sites.
+More on this later!

 Most of the time, Google will simply ignore links that it thinks have been purchased.
 In some cases, however, it may issue you a penalty.